porech/roborock-oucher/README.md

 ## It's quite annoying...
 You can set a delay in the configuration file.
 This way, the software will make sure that, after a scream is played, another one won't be played in the next N seconds.
 Set, for example, `delay: 10` and it will feel much better!

+## What happens on a firmware upgrade?
+A firmware upgrade will remove Oucher along with its dependencies and the root access.
+However, the `/mnt/data/oucher` folder is not deleted, so your configuration and custom sounds (if you put them here) are safe.
+You can root the device again and install Oucher back following the setup procedure above.
+Everything will work as before.

+However, if you spent hours looking for the perfect sounds and phrases, we **strongly** recommend you to backup the config and WAV files, so you won't have to worry if for some reason you need to perform a factory reset.

 ## How can I remove it?
 If you just want to disable the software but be able to enable it back easily, you can just set `enabled: false` in the configuration.
 This way, the software does absolutely nothing: after loading the configuration, it just sleeps, without reading the log file or anything else.

 If you want to totally remove the software, just delete the `/usr/local/bin/oucher`and `/etc/init/oucher.conf` files.
-If you uploaded a custom configuration, also delete `/etc/oucher.yml`.
-If you uploaded custom sounds, also remove the `/usr/lib/oucher`folder.
+If you have a custom configuration, or custom sounds, also remove the `/mnt/data/oucher` folder.
 You won't also need espeak and alsa-utils anymore, so you can remove them with `apt-get remove espeak alsa-utils` followed by an `apt-get autoremove` to uninstall their dependencies.

 From the shell: